1-20 of 32 items from 2017 « Prev | Next »

 “Hello Yank, welcome to a very merry little war.
 And now how about a wee drop for the King and Uncle Sam?”

 In 1927, the first Best Picture Oscar went to Wings, a thrilling silent WW1 drama from director William S. Wellman.
 Wings told the story of poor boy Jack (Charles Rogers) and rich boy David (Richard Arlen) who are in love with the same woman, which causes the two to become bitter enemies.
 When WW1 breaks out the two are thrown together and quickly become friends, although David is too nice to let Jack know that the girl back home doesn’t love him.
-Clara Bow plays the girl who is madly in love with Jack but »
+Clara Bow »

 - Tom Stockman

 Michael Shannon can easily be described as Hollywood’s secret weapon.
 He’s a reliable working actor whose versatility onscreen has seen him emerge from Michael Bay’s Pearl Harbor to appear opposite Eminem in 8 Mile, earn an Oscar nomination in Leonardo DiCaprio and Kate Winslet’s highly anticipated onscreen reunion Revolutionary Road and walk away unscathed from Man of Steel, in which he played the critically panned blockbuster’s main baddie, General Zod.
 He’s repeatedly worked with directors that include Jeff Nichols, Liza Johnson, Michael Bay, Siofra Campbell and Werner Herzog.